-Alternatively, Matched objects can also be created with the Matched function providing the query and target objects as well as the matches data.frame with two columns of integer indices defining which elements from query match which element from target.
+Alternatively, Matched objects can also be created with the Matched function providing the query and target objects as well as the matches data. frame with two columns of integer indices defining which elements from query match which element from target.

-- [subset the object selecting query object elements to keep with parameter i.
-The resulting object will contain all the matches for the selected query elements.
-The target object will by default be returned as-is. - addMatches: add new matches to an existing object.
+- addMatches: add new matches to an existing object.
 Parameters queryValue and targetValue allow to define which element(s) in query and target should be considered matching.
 If isIndex = TRUE, both queryValue and targetValue are considered to be integer indices identifying the matching elements in query and target, respectively.
 Alternatively (with isIndex = FALSE) queryValue and targetValue can be elements in columns queryColname or targetColname which can be used to identify the matching elements.
 Note that in this case only the first matching pair is added.
 Parameter score allows to provide the score for the match.
-It can be a numeric with the score or a data.frame with additional information on the manually added matches.
+It can be a numeric with the score or a data. frame with additional information on the manually added matches.
 In both cases its length (or number of rows) has to match the length of queryValue.
-See examples below for more information. - filterMatches: keeps or removes matches corresponding to certain indexes or values of query and target.
-If queryValue and targetValue are provided, matches for these value pairs are kept or removed.
-Parameter index allows to filter matches providing their index in the matches() matrix.
-Note that filterMatches removes only matches from the matches() matrix from the Matched object but thus not alter the query or target in the object.
-See examples below for more information. - pruneTarget cleans the object by removing non-matched target elements.
+See examples below for more information. - endoapply: applies a user defined function FUN to each subset of matches in a Matched object corresponding to a query element (i.e. for each x[i] with i being 1 to length(x)).
+The results are then combined in a single Matched object representing updated matches.
+Note that FUN has to return a Matched object.